alexjlockwood/AndroidDesignPatterns/_drafts/2016-04-01-design-lib-sample-app.md

 <!--more-->

-I began with an XML layout for my activity roughly as follows:
+I began with an XML layout for my activity roughly as follows (we will see how the custom [`MaxHeightRecyclerView`][MaxHeightRecyclerView] class is used in a bit):

 ```xml
 <CoordinatorLayout>